-The drought from 1986-1993 impacted both surface and groundwater supplies throughout the county, and emphasized the need for increasing water supply and improving water planning and management.
+All County water agencies are experiencing a lack of sustainable water supply due to groundwater overdraft and diminished streamflow availability.
 Because of this, the emphasis on coordinated water resource management has been of primary concern to County staff and to the various water agencies.
-As required by state law, each of the County's water districts/departments serving urban areas must update their Urban Water Management Plans every five years, with the next updates due in 2011.
+As required by state law, each of the County's water agencies serving more than 3000 connections must update their Urban Water Management Plans every five years, with the most recent updates completed in 2011.

-All the main aquifers in this county, the primary source of the county's potable water, are in some degree of overdraft.
+All the main aquifers in this county, the primary sources of the county's potable water, are in some degree of overdraft.
 Overdraft is manifested in several ways including 1) declining groundwater levels, 2) degradation of water quality, 3) diminished stream base flow, and/or 4) seawater intrusion.
-Surface water supplies, which are the primary source of supply for the northern third of the county, are inadequate during drought periods, and may be further diminished as a result of the need to increase stream baseflows to restore endangered salmonid populations.
+Surface water supplies, which are the primary source of supply for the northern third of the county, are inadequate during drought periods, and may will be further diminished as a result of the need to increase stream baseflows to restore endangered salmonid populations.
 In addition to overdraft, the use of water resources are further constrained by various water quality impacts.

 County staff are working with the water agencies on various integrated regional water management programs to provide for sustainable water supply and protection of the environment.
 Effective water conservation programs have reduced overall water demand in the past ten years, despite continuing growth.
-Other efforts underway or under consideration are stormwater management, groundwater recharge enhancement, desalination, increased wastewater reuse, and exchange of water among agencies to provide for more efficient and reliable use.
+Other efforts underway or under consideration are stormwater management, groundwater recharge enhancement, desalination, increased wastewater reuse, and transfer of water among agencies to provide for more efficient and reliable use.

 Santa Cruz and Live Oak: The City of Santa Cruz and surrounding unincorporated urban areas are supplied by the City of Santa Cruz Water Department (SCWD), primarily utilizing surface water from the San Lorenzo River and north coast watersheds.
 During normal years there is adequate supply, but during a severe drought, only about 55% of current demand can be met.
-The SCWD recently completed its Integrated Water Plan and is pursuing a desalination project that would meet current and projected demand (in conjunction with long term water conservation and 15% use curtailment during a severe drought).
-This project is expected to be on line in 5-10 years.
-In 2004, the SCWD estimated that the existing water system was operating at about 93% capacity in normal years.
-At that time, the City determined that it could serve the equivalent of about 3,400 new homes before it would need to establish a moratorium on new connections.
-Water needed for the university expansion will also come out of this allocation.
+The SCWD completed its Integrated Water Plan and is pursuing a desalination project that would meet current and projected demand (in conjunction with increased long term water conservation and 15% use curtailment during a severe drought).
+This project is expected to be on line in 5-10 years, pending approval of the electorate in 2014.
+In 2011, the SCWD completed a Water Supply Assessment related to the City's 2030 General Plan Update.
+The WSA concluded that there was adequate supply during normal years to meet demand through 2030 throughout the service area, including projected University expansion.
+However, there is not adequate supply to meet current or projected demand during dry years.
+The deficit during a single dry year would increase from 5% with current demand to 16% by 2030.
+During a multi-year drought, the current deficit of 23% would increase to 33% by 2030.
+These deficits could be worse if greater streamflow releases are required to restore fish habitat though the City's proposed Habitat Conservation Plan.